 - setting up your vaccination site (patient flows, signage etc)

-- how to vaccinate your own staff.
+- how to ensure your own staff are vaccinated.

 The vaccines and their characteristics